DataDog/documentation/content/en/continuous_integration/tests/java.md

 }
 {{< /code-block >}}

-Additionally, if you are using JDK 16 or newer, add the following lines to your [gradle.properties][3] file:
+Additionally, if you are using JDK 16 or later, add the following lines to your [gradle.properties][3] file:

 {{< code-block lang="properties" filename="gradle.properties" >}}
 org.gradle.jvmargs=\